yerikhowilliamt/restful-api-contact-app/README.md

 - **User Authentication**: Secure login and registration process to verify user identities.
 - **Contact Management**: Add, edit, and delete contacts with ease.
-- **User-Friendly Interface**: Intuitive design for seamless navigation and usability.

 ## Installation